IoT Fleet Management: The Roadmap to Success

-This may be fine for you to have a single vehicle to check on.
-But for those having thousands of vehicles, logistic industries running fleets, even a slight difference in tire pressure can have a significant impact on the business that might end up costing a lot.
-And if maintained properly, it can save them thousands of dollars.
+This may be fine if you have a single vehicle to check on.
+But for logistic industries, even a slight difference in tire pressure might end up costing a lot.
+However, if maintained properly; it can save them thousands of dollars.

-Maintenance is one aspect – what if fleet managers can optimize their entire fleet vehicles by monitoring driver and vehicle in real-time, optimizing fuel consumption, route management, increased safety, along with eco-friendliness?
+Maintenance is one aspect.
+What if fleet managers can optimize their entire fleet?
+This includes monitoring driver and vehicle, optimizing fuel consumption, managing routes, improving safety, and more.

-Well, all this would look like a dream if asked a few years back, but today, Internet-of-Things (IoT) has made it possible.
-Not only is it a reality, but many fleet companies are already leveraging IoT to streamline their fleet management operations.
+Well, all this would look like a dream if asked a few years back.
+Today, Internet-of-Things (IoT) has made it possible.
+Not only is it a reality, but many companies are already leveraging IoT fleet management solutions to streamline their operations.

 Let’s check what it has for you, fleet managers!

 Efficiency is the most critical component of fleet management.
-However, most of the fleet managers log tasks manually and that consumes a lot of time and adds little to no value.
+However, most of the fleet managers log tasks manually.
+This consumes a lot of time and adds little to no value.

 Besides, they face various challenges such as:

 Fuel is a major cost of businesses running fleets.
 Improper tracking of fuel consumption and the rising fuel price are some of the major concerns of fleet managers.
 TomTom’s study reveals that 34% of fleet managers agree that their company’s vehicles are consuming more fuel than necessary.
-The only solution to reduce fuel costs is fleet optimization.
+Are you one of these?
+Then what you need is IoT fleet management solutions.